PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models

-\textbf{Quantization Configuration.} We implemented PTQTP in PyTorch using models from Huggingface~\citep{hf}.
-All linear layers were quantized with tolerance $\epsilon = 10^{-4}$ and maximum iterations $T_{max}=50$.
+\paragraph{Quantization Configuration.} We implemented PTQTP on PyTorch platform using models from Huggingface~\citep{hf}.
+All the weights in linear projection were quantized with tolerance $\epsilon = 10^{-4}$ and maximum iterations $T_{max}=50$.
 For numerical stability, we employed dynamic regularization with $\lambda \in [10^{-8}, 1]$.
 No task-specific calibration, tuning, or fine-tuning was applied in any experiment.
 All evaluations were conducted on a single NVIDIA A100 80GB GPU.